-Florida Nursing Homes, Assisted Living Facilities Begin Offering COVID-19 Pfizer Vaccines To Residents, Staff
+‘This Is Only The Start’: Gov. Ron DeSantis Says More Vaccines On The Way For State’s Most Vulnerable

 The vaccinations are voluntary and CBS4 has learned that nearly all residents are taking part.

-Just as 88-year-old Vera Leip was about to be vaccinated with the Pfizer COVID vaccine, it was delayed until 1 p.m., apparently, so the governor could be there.
+Just as 88-year-old Vera Leip was about to be vaccinated with the Pfizer COVID vaccine, it was delayed until 1 p.m., apparently, so that Gov. DeSantis could be there.

 “As a nation, we need a lot of education.
 We need to help people understand the shared risk,” said Bill Pickhardt, Chief Operating Officer at John Knox Village.